New Names in Heaven

 In the Bible, a person’s name often stands for his character, and a new title would indicate a new character.
 The new name would not resemble the old one, but would take its place and be different from it.

-In the Old Testament the Lord speaks of giving a new name to His children in the New earth: “The Gentiles shall see your righteousness, and all kings your glory.
+In the Old Testament, the Lord spoke of giving a new name to His children in the New earth: “The Gentiles shall see your righteousness, and all kings your glory.
 You shall be called by a new name, which the mouth of the Lord will name” (Isaiah 62:2).
-In this verses the Lord promised to give a new title, a new character, patterned after that of God.
-Also Isaiah adds, “You shall leave your name as a curse to My chosen; for the Lord God will slay you, and call His servants by another name” (Isaiah 65:15)
+In these verses, the Lord promised to give a new title, a new character, patterned after that of God.
+Also Isaiah added, “You shall leave your name as a curse to My chosen; for the Lord God will slay you, and call His servants by another name” (Isaiah 65:15)

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,